Stop 6: Office Building

 When volunteers re-did the crumbling plaster in what had been the kitchen when the building was a residence, they discovered two separately framed structures, fitted adjacently to each other.
 When they installed drywall in place of the plaster, they left a window so we could see the separate structures.

+Left exposed to demonstrate this point were two vertical structural elements of the main building and the wing.
+Clearly the element on the left was sawn by a “sash saw” — leaving its telltale up and down marks, while the one on the right was sawn by a circular saw, which does not tend to leave such a pattern.
 The regular saw marks in the beam on the left suggest that it was cut in a separate process from the one on the right, and that the two most likely were cut in different historical periods.

 How the building was used in the Barnum and Richardson years: